postmanlabs/labs-docs/v6/postman/roles_and_permissions.md

 page_id: "roles_and_permissions"
 warning: false
 ---
-Roles and permissions in Postman have been enhanced to provide a more robust-access control mechanism.
-In Postman v7.0, you access features through assigned roles that have their own set of permissions and privileges.
+Roles and permissions in Postman have been enhanced to provide a more robust access-control mechanism.
+In Postman v7.0, you access features through assigned roles that have their own set of user permissions.

 This chapter describes the following topics: